coupdair/redpitaya-epics/README.md

 ## Embedding compilation

-Work in progress
+Work in progress: all compile and run, but need to add `make install` on uSD.

 note: compilation on RedPitaya is rather slow, but its embedding all on the module.
 Compiling on an external USB drive will save uSD card life.

-download and compile first `EPICS`, then `ASyn` and finish `redpitaya-epics`, e.g. in SSD drive mounted in `~/code/`.
+Download and compile first `EPICS-base`, then `ASyn` and finish with `redpitaya-epics`, e.g. in SSD drive mounted in `~/code/`.
-The three project might be gathered within an `EPICS` folder.
+The three projects might be gathered within an `EPICS` folder.

 ### EPICS base